2.9 HOMEOSTASIS

 or

-3 components for feedback mechanism:
+3 components for the positive and negative feedback mechanisms:

 The positive feedback mechanism